 Driving in the winter implies navigating snow, slush and road treatments.
 Road treatments include sand, salt and other materials that help prevent cars from skidding and sliding on ice.
 Whereas treatments are good for traction, they can – together with the slush and snow – take their toll on your vehicle’s underside.
 They may cause corrosion which can eventually lead to rusting.
 This can inflict long term damage.

 Take the car for a wash and request a power wash for the undercarriage.
 Alternatively, you could raise the car with a sturdy jack and do the spraying yourself.
 Your goal is to get rid of residue, so do not use chemicals or soap.
 Do not forget to clean the bottom of your car doors as dirt, grime and corrosion often get a foothold there.
+Charles Car Service mission is to save you time, money and increase the value of your car.

 8. Oil and Fluid Changes